 SCL services are available to NJIT faculty, administrators, and students involved in research projects and to industrial clients outside the NJIT community.

 Initial consultation is free for university clients.
 Our objective in this meeting is to provide some short-term advice for your immediate statistical needs while exploring the possibility of setting up a longer term association.
 After the initial consultation, members of the lab contributing their time to a particular project are expected to be reimbursed through release time or summer salary.
 Consulting projects involving substantial participation by members of the SCL, such as becoming involved with a university client's research grant proposal/investigation or consulting on projects for clients outside the university community will be charged on a negotiable contract basis.

 How do I arrange an appointment?

-For an appointment, either call Professor Ji Meng Loh at 973-596-2949 or send a request for an appointment via e-mail.
+To arrange an appointment, please contact Professor Ji Meng Loh via email.
 In your request, please include the following information: